 This morning Amazing announced their Kindle Lending Library.
 Amazon today announced Kindle Library Lending, a new feature launching later this year that will allow Kindle customers to borrow Kindle books from over 11,000 libraries in the United States.
 Kindle Library Lending will be available for all generations of Kindle devices and free Kindle reading apps. […]

-Recently I was invited to be a contributing editor at Library Renewal* and I was delighted to accept (because I need more projects!) :-) Seriously I think what is happening right now with access to electronic content is very important.
-Tonight I published my first post, simply the Interim Report released by The Presidential Task Force […]
+Recently I was invited to be a contributing editor at Library Renewal* and I was delighted to accept (because I need more projects!)
+Seriously I think what is happening right now with access to electronic content is very important.
+Tonight I published my first post, simply the Interim Report released by The Presidential Task Force on […]

 In case you haven’t seen it, there is a new site organizing a boycott of HarperCollins.
 Conversations about this have popped up on Twitter, Facebook and in the comments of my original post about the HarperCollines Fiasco, so I thought I’d provide a venue for discussion just about this issue.
 I’m inclined to agree with Toby Greenwalt on […]